 Make your first stop Back Home on the Farm, an ideal autumn attraction for kids and adults alike.
 Between the pumpkin patch, corn maze, farm animals, hayride, butterfly exhibit, greenhouses, and carousel, this family-owned farm has enough interactive activities to keep you busy for hours.

 Make reservations for dinner at Local Chop & Grill House; you won’t regret it.
-Chef Ryan Zale’s menu is notorious for changing with the seasons, so you’ll be sure to get a taste of some of the best locally-sourced autumn produce in anything you order.
+The dining menu features fresh, hand-selected, seasonal foods prepared by our progressive Chef Brian Bogan.
 A fine seasonal menu is also offered at Joshua Wilton House as well as Clementine Cafe.

 Cozy up at the Fairfield Inn & Suites at night’s end.
 This spacious hotel is conveniently located in town, with easy access to I-81 and Route 33, and just minutes from many of your weekend activities.
 For a cozier and more romantic feel, try out By the Side of the Road Bed & Breakfast.
 Or, for a stay with history and charm, land your bags at the Stonewall Jackson Inn B&B.

-Next, take the short drive over to the Edith J. Carrier Arboretum & Botanical Gardens.
-With picnic in tow, find a comfortable spot to sit in the gardens and enjoy your locally-sourced lunch surrounded by an enchanting 125 acres of colorful flora and fauna.
+Take the short drive over to the Edith J. Carrier Arboretum & Botanical Gardens.
+With a picnic in tow, find a comfortable spot to sit in the gardens and enjoy being surrounded by an enchanting 125 acres of colorful flora and fauna.
 Also, make sure to check the arboretum’s schedule, because you may be able to catch a workshop or artist display.
 Other great places to enjoy your picnic and a leisurely walk with a view of the beautiful autumn setting include Purcell Park or Hillandale Park.